Love, Wedding, Marriage

-Love, Wedding, Marriage is a 2011 American romantic comedy film directed by Dermot Mulroney and starring Mandy Moore, Kellan Lutz, James Brolin, Jane Seymour and Christopher Lloyd.
+Love, Wedding, Marriage is a 2011 American romantic comedy film directed by Dermot Mulroney in his feature film directorial debut.
+It stars Mandy Moore, Kellan Lutz, James Brolin, Jane Seymour and Christopher Lloyd.
 It was released on June 3, 2011.

 Plot

 Ava and Charlie are newlyweds that have been inspired by her parents', Bradley and Betty's 30-year marriage.
 Ava decides to throw them a surprise anniversary party, but when Betty finds out about an affair Bradley had 25 years ago, she refuses to live with him.
 Ava then moves her father into her house, without consulting Charlie.

 Ava promises her new husband that it will only be for a short while.
 Being a marriage counselor, she obsesses over fixing her parents' marriage so much that it starts to affect their relationship.
 They stop having sex and then, their friend Gerber and new Polish wife, Kasia, whom he had met the night before, show up.
 He mentions Charlie's first marriage 10 years ago, that she never knew about.
 Ava gets upset and Charlie tries to explain that it was a long time ago and he was drunk when it happened.

 When Ava decides to send her parents to another therapist, he suggests doing a rock climbing exercise to help build trust.
 One partner climbs while the other holds the rope for support.
 During the exercise, Ava's parents get into an argument and her father leaves the rope and Betty suspended in air calling for help.
 Ava leaves her own rope with Charlie to help her mother, which results in him falling and injuring his back and neck.
 When she tries to apologize, Charlie warns her that her distracted behavior is causing an increasing gulf between them.

 Ava is still planning the anniversary party in secret when her mother tells her she's leaving on a 6-month-trip to Asia in 10 days.
 Her new plan to bring her parents together enlists Charlie's help to take her father out for a guys night.
 They meet up with Gerber at a bar, the trio winds up at a strip club and they become incredibly intoxicated.
 Arriving home, they find Ava with her mother and Bradley tells Betty she can leave as he's going to marry a hot, young girl from Europe, an idea he got from Gerber.
 Ava scolds Charlie for ruining her plan which then leads to him complaining about their sex life.